James Alexander Chambers was a merchant and insurance agent.

 On April 18, 1902, in Winnipeg, Manitoba, James Alexander Chambers married Maude S. Baird.

-James Alexander Chambers and Maude S. Baird had three children.
+James Alexander Chambers and Maude S. Baird had the following children.

 Gertrude Mary Chambers